Encountering the Past (HS100)

 This course asks you to explore how people and communities are shaped by place.
 We will study contemporary place-based writing with subjects ranging from historical reenactments in New Mexico to tourism in Colombia.
 We will learn how these essays are researched and constructed, paying particular attention to techniques that can be borrowed for your own writing.
 You will learn to write effectively in multiple genres and for diverse audiences and purposes; you will also develop research skills and writing processes that will improve your writing during and beyond your time at Loyola.

-Professor Marian Crotty is an Associate Professor of Writing at Loyola University Maryland.
-She is the author of What Counts as Love, which was longlisted for PEN/Robert W. Bingham Prize and won the Janet Heidinger Kafka Prize.
+Marian Crotty is the author of the short story collection, What Counts as Love, which was longlisted for PEN/Robert W. Bingham Prize and won the Janet Heidinger Kafka Prize.
 Her essays and short stories have appeared in venues such as the Kenyon Review, the New England Review, and Best American Short Stories 2020.
+She is an Associate Professor of Writing and a contributing editor at The Common, a journal based in Amherst, Massachusetts that features writing with a strong sense of place.